craigmckeachie/a12_setup/readme.md

     - Close your browser tab and the command prompt.

 7)  Internet access for all attendees and the instructor is required.
+8)  You will need to have a **Git client** installed.
+To verify it is installed open a terminal or command-prompt and run the command:
+    ```
+    git --version
+    ```
+    - Any version should work.
+    - Here is a link to a [page describing the process for installing the git client](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) if you need to install it.

 <!-- 8)  Download the files for the course, a link to a zip file with course files will be provided along with this setup information.

     - Depending on the course you are taking the zip file will be one of the following: